-Meet the 24-year-old female pilot taking over Instagram
+Meet the 24-year-old pilot taking off on Instagram

 "The fact that I've been able to make it a profession, to make it my job, I'm so grateful for that and so happy."

-The Dutch first officer is now a successful Boeing 717 pilot with Spanish airline Volotea who regularly soars through the skies -- and has attracted international attention thanks to her popular Instagram account @pilot_lindy.
+The Dutch first officer is now a successful Boeing 717 pilot who regularly soars through the skies -- and has attracted international attention thanks to her popular Instagram account @pilot_lindy.

 Fulfilling a dream